LOADING ...

 it in G for Gee, I hope that big clam see me.
 Let's

 clam is coming.
-Better get this song quick.
+Better get song done quick.
 The Story

-of Reuben Clamzo and His Daughter in the Key of A.
+of Reuben Clamzo and His Strange in the Key of A.

 1. Oh poor old Reuben